mace-cream/lab2cnew/content/research/research-article-template.md

 ## Introduction

+​This article is a short introduction to your current research.
+It is equivalent to your several published or under-reviewed papers.

-​In this section, please give a short introduction of your research area.
+In this section, please give a short introduction of your research area.
 You can use **bold** or *italic* formatting for emphasis.

 If you need a new paragraph, please leave a blank line.